whjelmar/play-by-play/.github/ISSUE_TEMPLATE/bug_report.md

 3. Low - Minimal impact.
 Issue is an annoyance, but I can get work done.
 This indicates the problem causes little impact on operations or that a reasonable circumvention to the problem has been implemented.
 Usability quirks, requires minor documentation updates, or could be enhance with some minor changes to the function.

 **Expected behavior**
-A clear and concise description of what you expected to happen as a user story:
+A clear and concise description of what you expected to happen.

-In order to <achieve some business value>, As a <stakeholder type> I want <some new system feature>; where as currently <descibe the current behavior>
+**Experienced behavior**
+A clear and concise description of what you actually experienced that differed from your expectations.

 **To Reproduce**
 Steps to reproduce the behavior: